ClickHouse/ClickHouse/docs/en/sql-reference/statements/system.md

 Replica attaches locally found parts and sends info about them to Zookeeper.
 Parts present on a replica before metadata loss are not re-fetched from other ones if not being outdated (so replica restoration does not mean re-downloading all data over the network).

+!!! warning "Caveat"
-Caveat: parts in all states are moved to `detached/` folder.
+Parts in all states are moved to `detached/` folder.
 Parts active before data loss (Committed) are attached.

 #### Syntax